-- 1. May not wear low-neck blouses. - 2.
-May wear slacks or jeans.
+1. May not wear low-neck blouses.

+2. May wear slacks or jeans.
 If dresses are worn, the bottom of the dress must be within 3" from the knee.
-Jeggings/Denim Leggings must have pockets and cannot be excessively tight. - 3.
-May wear sundresses and like apparel provided they are not cut too low in front or back for proper decorum. - 4.
-Are to keep hair well groomed and cannot be an exaggerated or un-natural in color or irregularly cut or shaven. - 5.
-May not wear shirts, tops, blouses or dresses that resemble tank tops.
+Jeggings/Denim leggings must have pockets and cannot be excessively tight.

+3. May wear sundresses and like apparel provided they are not cut too low in front or back for proper decorum.

+4. Are to keep hair well groomed and cannot be exaggerated or unnatural in color or irregularly cut or shaven.

+5. May not wear shirts, tops, blouses or dresses that resemble tank tops.
 Spaghetti straps are not permitted.
-Shoulder straps must be a minimum of 2" in width. - 6.
-Leggings must be covered by shorts, skirt, pants, or dress that meets all dress code requirements. - 7.
-The 'highest' bottom of skirts, shorts and dresses must be within 3" from the knee.
+Shoulder straps must be a minimum of 2" in width.

+6. Leggings must be covered by shorts, skirt, pants, or dress that meets all dress code requirements.

+7. The 'highest' bottom of skirts, shorts and dresses must be within 3" from the knee.

+Male

-Male Students:
+Students:

-- 1. May not wear tank tops, sleeveless shirts or shirts with sleeves cut or torn out.
-All sleeves must have a hem. - 2.
-Are to keep hair neatly cut and well groomed.
-Inappropriate length hair is deemed to have the potential when straightened and not held with hair gels or spray in the following areas.
-In the back, sides and front of face, the hair shall not extend past one inch from the top of the collar as if wearing a dress shirt, beyond eyebrows or past earlobes.
-Hair is not to be pony-tailed or cut in any fashion that is disruptive to the educational process including 'Mohawks' or exaggerated lines cut in hair or irregularly shaven hair. - 3.
-Are prohibited from having any facial hair. - 4.
-May not wear any type of ear adornment. - 5.
-Sideburns are not to extend below the earlobe. - 6.
-May not wear painted fingernails. - 7.
-May not wear facial makeup.
+1. May not wear tank tops, sleeveless shirts or shirts with sleeves cut or torn out.
+All sleeves must have a hem.

+2. Are to keep hair neatly cut and well groomed.
+Hair, while in a natural state, is considered to be out of code when it extends down past your eyebrows, your earlobes, or touches the back of your collar as if you were wearing a collared shirt.
+Hair is not to be pony-tailed or cut in any fashion that the administration deems disruptive to the educational process including 'Mohawks' or exaggerated lines cut in hair or irregularly shaven hair.

+- 3. Are prohibited from having any facial hair.

+- 4. May not wear any type of ear adornment.

+- 5. May not have sideburns extend below the earlobe.

+- 6. May not wear painted fingernails.

+- 7. May not wear facial makeup.

-NOTE: Students out of dress code will receive a dhall, a step on the Discipline Step Plan and have the opportunity to correct it.
+NOTE: Students out of dress code will receive a D-Hall, a step on the Discipline Step Plan and have the opportunity to correct it.
 If unable to correct it the student will be able to stay at school and go to OCS without receiving a major violation step.
 Students will not be allowed to leave campus to change clothes without parent permission.